-- A Project sponsor must demonstrate its intent and ability to meet the 20% equity requirement of this section prior to the transfer of any District-owned property for the project. - In meeting the equity investment requirement, a certified equity participant may be a 100% sponsor of a component of a covered project; provided, that the certified equity participant's participation totals 20% of the total equity of the covered project. - For each government-assisted project involving development, in addition to the 35% subcontracting requirements of §2-218.46, at least 20% of the dollar volume of non-construction development goods and services shall be subcontracted to SBEs, if there are insufficient qualified SBEs to completely fulfill this requirement, then the requirement may be satisfied by contracting 20% of that dollar volume to any qualified CBEs; provided that all reasonable efforts shall be made to ensure that qualified SBEs are significant participants in the overall development goods and services work. - No more than 25% of the total 20% of equity participation (equal to 5% of the overall non-institutional equity contributed to the project) may be met by a CBE providing development services in lieu of a cash equity investment that will be compensated by the developer in the future at a date certain ("sweat equity contribution"). - In the case of a sweat equity contribution, the developer and the CBE shall enter a service agreement describing the following: - A detailed description of the work that the CBE will perform; - The dollar amount that the CBE will be compensated for its services and the amount the CBE is foregoing as an investment in the project; - The date or time period the CBE will receive compensation; - o The return, if any, the CBE will receive on its sweat equity contribution; and - An explanation of when the CBE will receive its return as compared to other team members or investors. - The equity and development participation requirement does not apply if the entity that controls the development project is an entity tax-exempt under 26 U.S.C.S. § 501(c), or other not-for-profit entity.
+4 Pursuant to §2-218.02(5A), "Disadvantaged Investor" means: (A) a DBE; or (B) A District-domiciled construction development goods and services shall be subcontracted to SBEs, if there are insufficient qualified SBEs to completely fulfill this requirement, then the requirement may be satisfied by contracting 20% of that dollar volume to any qualified CBEs; provided that all reasonable efforts shall be made to ensure that qualified SBEs are significant participants in the overall development goods and services work.

+- No more than 25% of the total 20% of equity participation (equal to 5% of the overall non-institutional equity contributed to the project) may be met by a CBE providing development services in lieu of a cash equity investment that will be compensated by the developer in the future at a date certain ("sweat equity contribution"). - In the case of a sweat equity contribution, the developer and the CBE shall enter a service agreement describing the following: - A detailed description of the work that the CBE will perform; - The dollar amount that the CBE will be compensated for its services and the amount the CBE is foregoing as an investment in the project; - The date or time period the CBE will receive compensation; - The return, if any, the CBE will receive on its sweat equity contribution; and - An explanation of when the CBE will receive its return as compared to other team members or investors. - The equity and development participation requirement does not apply if the entity that controls the development project is an entity tax-exempt under 26 U.S.C.S. § 501(c), or other not-for-profit entity.

 Special Requirements for Government Corporations D.C.
-Code § 2-218.50 IS REPEALEDBY THE 2014 ACT
+Code § 2-218.50 IS REPEALED BY THE 2014 ACT

-The 2014 Act includes Government corporations, or instrumentalities of the District government, are in the definition of agency, therefore those instrumentalities are subject to the provisions of the 2014 Act and the entire DSLBD statute.
+• The 2014 Act includes Government corporations, or instrumentalities of the District government, are in the definition of agency, therefore those instrumentalities are subject to the provisions of the 2014 Act and the entire DSLBD statute.

 Waiver of Subcontracting Requirements D.C.
-Code § 2-218.51
+Code § 2-218.51 NEW CHANGES